Module Code

 4. Formulate a differential diagnosis or diagnoses and from there a definitive diagnosis for a patient requiring removable partial dentures

-5. Formulate an appropriate treatment plan, synthesising patient assessment and diagnosis data for a patient requiring removable partial dentures
+5. Formulate a personalised treatment plan, synthesising patient assessment, diagnostic data, prognosis and shared decision making for a patient requiring removable partial dentures

 7. Treat your patients, members of the public and your colleagues with dignity and respect and without discrimination

-8. Assess the need for, design, prescribe and provide biomechanically sound removable partial dentures
+8. Design, prescribe and complete the clinical stages required to provide biomechanically sound partial dentures

 Laboratory skills; Communication skills; Presentation skills